Fondmetal

 In 2014 the Fondmetal brand expanded to the United States and became known as Fondmetal USA.
-All wheels continue to be made in Italy and are TUV approved.
+All wheels continue to be made in Italy and are TÜV approved.

 Early years

 In 1961, Gabriele Rumi took over the iron foundry business that had been established by his grandfather in Brescia.
 A motor racing enthusiast, the business allowed him to compete in hillclimbs and in the Formula Monza category during the 1960s.

 Rumi had a passion for cars and racing and saw a demand for the manufacturing of parts for the automobile industry.
 In Palosco they made induction manifolds, water conduits, clutch bellhousing, oil pumps, cylinder heads and engine blocks for clients such as Maserati Biturbo, Fiat, Iveco, OM and Magneti Marelli.

 For Rumi this was not enough.
 He found himself too reliant on his customers in a sensitive time period following the oil crisis.
-This led him to the courageous decision of launching his own product line in 1972.
+This led him to launch his own product line in 1972.

 The choice of product was alloy wheels, due to his involvement and passion for the automobile industry.
 From there the Fondmetal brand grew, and was established as a leader in forged and cost wheel design, engineering and manufacturing in Italy.

 Fondmetal first appeared in Formula One in 1983 as a sponsor for Italian driver Piercarlo Ghinzani.
 In the mid-1980s, the company supplied wheels to Williams, Tyrrell and Ligier, while continuing to sponsor Ghinzani and, later, the Osella team.
 In 1989, Fondmetal became Osella's major sponsor, and by 1990 Rumi had become the team's majority shareholder.
 At the end of that year, he decided to take over the whole operation.

 Team Fondmetal

-Rumi transferred the team from Volpiano near Torino to his headquarters in Bergamo and ran it for one and a half years on his own.
+Rumi transferred the team from Volpiano near Turin to his headquarters in Bergamo and ran it for one and a half years on his own.
 He initially persevered with Osella's driver, Olivier Grouillard, until he tired of the Frenchman's reckless side and attitude problem, replacing him with Gabriele Tarquini.
 The new team was no more successful than in the Osella days, sometimes the results being even worse than those of its fellow back row contenders Coloni or AGS.